-- Supports the Board in fulfilling its oversight responsibilities relating to senior management and director compensation - Reviews, evaluates and approves our compensation programs, policies and plans including annual cash performance awards, equity-based compensation and compensation agreements - Reviews and approves compensation for our corporate and executive officers and their family members who are employees, and reviews and recommends compensation for our directors - Carries out its responsibilities under applicable securities laws and regulations relating to our proxy statement for the annual meeting of stockholders or other applicable report or filing - Performs such other functions as the Board may assign from time to time - Please see "Compensation Discussion and Analysis-How We Determine Executive Compensation" for additional information on the Compensation Committee's processes and procedures for the consideration and determination of executive officer and director compensation.
+- · Supports the Board in fulfilling its oversight responsibilities relating to senior management and director compensation - Reviews, evaluates and approves our compensation programs, policies and plans including annual cash performance awards, equity-based compensation and compensation agreements - Reviews and approves compensation for our corporate and executive officers and their family members who are employees, and reviews and recommends compensation for our directors - Carries out its responsibilities under applicable securities laws and regulations relating to our proxy statement for the annual meeting of stockholders or other applicable report or filing - Performs such other functions as the Board may assign from time to time - Please see "Compensation Discussion and Analysis-How We Determine Executive Compensation" for additional information on the Compensation Committee's processes and procedures for the consideration and determination of executive officer and director compensation.

+The Board has determined that each member of the Compensation Committee meets the independence requirements of the Exchange Act and the NYSE Listed Company Manual.
 The Compensation Committee's charter permits the Compensation Committee to form and delegate some or all of its authority to subcommittees when it deems appropriate.
 In particular, the Compensation Committee may delegate the approval of both cash and equity award grants and other responsibilities regarding the administration of compensatory programs to a subcommittee consisting solely of members of the Compensation Committee who are non-employee directors or outside directors, or in some limited circumstances, to management.